ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 ::: {.cell .markdown }
 Write code to find the delay that has the best mean validation R2.
-Get the best delay according to the "best R2" rule, and save it in `rsq_opt`.
+Get the best delay according to the "best R2" rule, and save it in `d_opt`.
 :::

 ::: {.cell .code }